tapis-project/tapis-java-build/README.md

         run ./cloneAndBuildAll.sh
     - **IF MISSIING NO REPOS BUT NEED TO UPDATE** run ./pullAndBuildAll.sh
-    - **IF ONLY WANT TO CLONE AND BUILD MAIN 4** (tapis-bom, tapis-client-java, tapis-shared-java, tapis-java) run ./cloneAndBuildMain4.sh
+    - **IF ONLY WANT TO CLONE AND BUILD MAIN 5** (tapis-bom, tapis-client-java, tapis-shared-java, tapis-security, tapis-jobs) run ./cloneAndBuildMain5.sh
-    - **IF ONLY WANT TO PULL AND BUILD MAIN 4** (tapis-bom, tapis-client-java, tapis-shared-java, tapis-java) run ./pullAndBuildMain4.sh
+    - **IF ONLY WANT TO PULL AND BUILD MAIN 5** (tapis-bom, tapis-client-java, tapis-shared-java, tapis-security, tapis-jobs) run ./pullAndBuildMain5.sh

 ## Java and Maven Requirements
 - need jdk 17.2 or later